Volunteero/events-service/README.md

 ### Update event

 PUT **/events/id?token=<ACCESS_TOKEN>** </br>
-Updates an event with the given event id (in URL path), based on the field and value sent in request.
+Updates an event with the given event ID (in URL path), based on the field and value sent in request.
 Returns the changed event.
 ```
-Input example (in body):
+Example input (in body):
 {
   "field": "name",
   "value":"This is my new name",
 }

-Output
+Example output
 {
   "_id": "000000000000000000000000",
   "name":"This is my new name",